Saityi/a-tour-of-standard-ml/README.md

 ## What is Standard ML?

-Standard ML is a functional programming language with a reasonably small formal specification.
+Standard ML is a functional programming language with a formal specification.
 It has static types to prevent a wide array of common errors, but also features powerful type inference, requiring few to no type declarations.
 It is easy to define new data types and structures, due to [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type), and write well-abstracted, easy to reason about code due to its powerful module system and [parametric polymorphism (generics)](https://en.wikipedia.org/wiki/Parametric_polymorphism).

 There are free, full-program optimising compilers for it, producing efficient native code, such as [MLton](http://www.mlton.org/).
 The concurrency extension 'Concurrent ML' provides support for [communicating sequential processes](https://en.wikipedia.org/wiki/Communicating_sequential_processes), and is supported by SML/NJ and MLton.